 While many seniors have used these types of loans—over 660,000 were issued between 1990 and 2010—you should consider reverse mortgages only in an emergency.

-A number of factors go into the determination of how much homeowner can borrow with a reverse mortgage.
+Several factors go into the determination of how much homeowners can borrow with a reverse mortgage.
 In general, the following all play a role in arriving at the amount including: